brettwatson77/rabs-poc/MASTER_SPEC.md

-# RP2 ‑ Master Specification
+# the proof of concept RABS 3.5 ‑ Master Specification
 _Single-source-of-truth contract for the clean rebuild_

 ---